TUM-FAF/FAF-121-Leahu-Luminita/WP/Lab#2/README.md

      ![screen3] (https://raw.githubusercontent.com/TUM-FAF/FAF-121-Leahu-Luminita/master/WP/Lab%232/screens/screen3.png)
 ## Conclusion

    This laboratory work was harder and more complex than first one.
 I developed skills in working not only with child windows, but also with scrollbars.
-It was shown that scrollbars can execute custom actions ( change text color, change window's position or size).
-Also I noticed that default scrollbars can appears only if necessry, at specific window size.
+It was shown that scrollbars can execute custom actions (change text color, change window's position or size).
+Also I noticed that default scrollbars can appears only if necessary, at specific window size.
    ### Issues
    - Working with custom scrollbars:

      This task was quite difficult for me, because it took me some time to understand all scroll cases, like `SB_LINEDOWN`, `SB_PAGEUP` and others.
 In order to get this part done, I studied the image [Figure 1] (https://raw.githubusercontent.com/TUM-FAF/FAF-121-Leahu-Luminita/master/WP/Lab%232/screens/scrollinfo.png).
-Another problems was with variables, which manage the scrolls work, like `color_id` or `posX`.
+Another problem was with variables, which manage the scrolls work, like `color_id` or `posX`.
 My mistake was to declare them `local int` instead of `global` or `local static int`.
     - Hook keyboard input, add 2 custom events for 2 different keyboard combinations:

      Here I did not find a solution, but I think that I have to work with `SetFocus()` function.
 When the focus is set to the listbox or to the scrollbar, keyboard combinations `LSHIFT+E`, `SPACE+C` and `F1` do not work.